oqolarte/oblong/content/project/dada.md

    |RAP  | 3 MB       | 7.4 MB       |

    That's an average of ~5 MB (~12.6 MB uncompressed)!
-2. As we demand for better internet speeds from our service providers, we should also design lightweight websites.
+1. As we demand for better internet speeds from our service providers, we should also design lightweight websites.
 A news site, by drastically reducing the weight of its webpages, will be more accessible, as is its purpose!
-3. No ads, trackers, pop-ups, videos, graphics, interactive elements.
+1. No ads, trackers, pop-ups, videos, graphics, interactive elements.
 It will be a boring site, which is good: no one needs to consume news 24/7.

+{{< btt >}}
 ## Inspiration

 Text-only news sites are not new.